andrewmcodes/dr-stapleton-website/README.md

 ## **Tailwind CSS**
 ---
-This project is built primarly with Tailwind CSS.
+This project is built primarily with Tailwind CSS.
 Tailwind is a utility-first CSS framework for rapidly building custom user interfaces.
 Tailwind provides highly composable, low-level utility classes that make it easy to build complex user interfaces without encouraging any two sites to look the same.
 Tailwind provides tools for extracting component classes from repeated utility patterns, making it easy to update multiple instances of a component from one place.
 Tailwind is written in PostCSS and configured in JavaScript, which means you have the full power of a real programming language at your fingertips.

 By using this framework, we are able to extract our CSS into components for easy editing.
 When you run the `npm run watch` command, Tailwind transform their Javascript utilities into CSS, along with any other custom CSS, into the `./dist/styles.css` file, which is what the site looks for to grep styles.
 All changes should be made in the `./src/styles.css` file and by running `npm run watch` or `npm run dev`, these changes will be put in your `./dist/styles.css` folder, and ready to go live.

 ### **Why TailwindCSS?**

 Tailwind CSS is a way to stay consistent and build design systems.
 Component extraction is currently a widely used trend and forces consistently throughout the website.
-If you would like to update a style, it will persit throughout the application, making editing very easy.
+If you would like to update a style, it will persist throughout the application, making editing very easy.

 ## **Adding to your UCNW People Server**
 ---